yousufali156/Task-Match-Server/README.md

 [Live Site 🌐](https://grapes-market.web.app)

-Task Match is a dynamic and modern freelance marketplace where clients can post small tasks, and freelancers can bid to get hired.
-Whether you need help with design, development, writing, or marketing — Task Match makes it fast and easy to connect with the right talent.
+Task Match is a dynamic and modern freelance marketplace where clients can post small tasks, and freelancers can bid to secure a job.
+Whether you need help with design, development, writing, or marketing, Task Match makes it fast and easy to connect with the right talent.

 ---